The origins

 2006-2014

-In 2007, among the initiatives that the Società Dante Alighieri carried out together with the Ministry of Labour and Social Policies, those aimed at bringing together the future inhabitants of our country in their countries of origin were particularly significant.
-On 16 July 2007 of the same year, the Società Dante Alighieri also received the 1st Class Diploma with Gold Medal of Merit for Culture and Art for its services to Italian culture.
+In 2007, among the initiatives that Società Dante Alighieri carried out together with the Ministry of Labour and Social Policies, those aimed at bringing together the future inhabitants of our country in their countries of origin were particularly significant.
+On 16 July 2007 of the same year, Società Dante Alighieri also received the 1st Class Diploma with Gold Medal of Merit for Culture and Art for its services to Italian culture.
 This work would continue, culminating in the obligatory linguistic certification for obtaining the European residence permit in 2010 (Ministerial Decree 4 June 2010 and Presidential Decree 179/11).
 The Common European Framework of Reference for Languages – CEFR – became a commonly known acronym.
-In 2012, with the Roma Tre Universities, the University for Foreigners of Siena and the University for Foreigners of Perugia, the Dante Society founded the CLIQ association – Italian Language Quality Certification (convention with the Ministry of Foreign Affairs).
+In 2012, with the Roma Tre Universities, the University for Foreigners of Siena and the University for Foreigners of Perugia, Società Dante Alighieri founded the CLIQ association – Italian Language Quality Certification (convention with the Ministry of Foreign Affairs).

 2015-2021